Route Tips

 present course.
 A lot of the valley floor is clay, with the low hills

-and outcrops being various concoctions of harder stones that resisted
+and outcrops of harder stones that resisted

 For